sweenzor/depict/readme.md

-Depict
+# Depict

+### Pipe to graph

+## What is?

-Pipe streams of data to depict, and they will be plotted in real time
+Pipe streams of data to depict, and they'll be plotted in real time